 Reducing clutter is one of the best things you can do for your home and your sanity.
 For many of us, it’s also one of the most challenging things to do.

 Too often we think of reducing clutter as a project, something we need to schedule an entire afternoon (or even a weekend) to do.
-So we put it off because we’re so busy we just can’t imagine finding the chunk of time we think reducing clutter requires.
+Then we put it off because we’re too busy to find the time we think reducing clutter requires.

 Worse yet, we feel like failures, and every messy surface, every pile of junk seems to confirm this.
 Home stops feeling like a refuge and more like a personal accusation.

 It doesn’t have to be that way.